Best LLM for RAG (2026)

 Top recommendations

-1. Gemini 2.0 Flash — Best for production RAG
+1. Gemini 2.5 Flash-Lite — Best for production RAG

-Gemini 2.0 Flash is purpose-built for the RAG use case.
-Its 1M token context window means you can inject enormous amounts of retrieved context without truncation issues.
+Gemini 2.5 Flash-Lite is purpose-built for the RAG use case.
+Its ~1M token context window means you can inject enormous amounts of retrieved context without truncation issues.
 At $0.10 per million input tokens, it is the most cost-effective option for RAG where input token volume is the primary cost driver.

-In benchmarks focused on long-context retrieval and synthesis, Gemini Flash consistently performs above its price point.
+In benchmarks focused on long-context retrieval and synthesis, Gemini's Flash-Lite tier consistently performs above its price point.
 It handles interleaved retrieved chunks cleanly and follows citation format instructions reliably.

-View Google AI docs →2.
-Claude Sonnet 4.6 — Best for high-fidelity RAG
+View Google AI pricing →2.
+Claude Sonnet 5 — Best for high-fidelity RAG

-View Anthropic API docs →3.
-GPT-4o — Best for tool-use RAG pipelines
+View Claude API pricing →3.
+GPT-5.6 — Best for tool-use RAG pipelines

-GPT-4o is the best choice when your RAG pipeline is part of a larger agentic system — tool calls, function calling, structured output extraction, or multi-step retrieval chains.
-OpenAI's function calling implementation is the most mature in the industry, and GPT-4o's ability to interleave retrieval decisions with generation is strong.
+GPT-5.6 is the best choice when your RAG pipeline is part of a larger agentic system — tool calls, function calling, structured output extraction, or multi-step retrieval chains.
+OpenAI's function calling implementation is the most mature in the industry, and GPT-5.6's ability to interleave retrieval decisions with generation is strong.

-View OpenAI API docs →4.
+View OpenAI API pricing →4.
 Claude Haiku 4.5 — Best budget RAG option

 | Model | Input $/M | Output $/M | Context | Faithfulness | Speed |